 Lord Xygoz the unkillable, levitating a company’s worth of helpless minions through a portal, is met with a decisive slam from The Kingdom Slayer’s leading edge, delivered with such a speed and force that it qualifies as both a cutting tool and industrial wrecking equipment.
 Xygoz is scattered like wild, crimson chaff, his myriad of magic enchantments meaningless under the weight of The Great Humiliator.

-Another round of cheer from freed minions, but Chaos knows there’s no time.
+Another round of cheering from freed minions, but Chaos knows there’s no time.

 He moves fast – very fast: